rahgadda/job-preparation/01-ML/Kestra-io.md

 - Companies build data pipelines to prepare data ingredients, extract insights, and distribute findings across internal and external parties.
 - Kestra is a universal open-source orchestrator that makes both scheduled and event-driven workflows easy.
 - Building blocks
+  - `Namespace:`
+    - Used for logical grouping of flows.
+    - the dot `.` symbol can add hierarchical structure to  namespaces.
   - `Flows:`
     - Defined declartively to keep the orchestration code portable and language-agnostic.
+    - It is a container for tasks and and their orchestration logic, as well as labels, variables, inputs, outputs and triggers.
     - Defined in yaml.
     - It has three parts
       - **Mandatory:**